-Recoverability of trade receivables

-Trade receivables are a major component of the financial position of the Group.
+Recoverability of trade receivables Refer to Note 9 to the financial statements Key Audit Matter How our audit addressed the Key Audit Matter Trade receivables are a major component of the financial position of the Group.
 The Group assessed at each reporting date whether the trade receivables carried at amortised cost are credit-impaired.
-The

-Group have applied simplified method to determine the allowance for impairment of trade receivables.
+The Group have applied simplified method to determine the allowance for impairment of trade receivables.
 The expected credit loss model involves the use of various assumptions, economic factors and historical credit behaviour of trade receivables.
 We identified the expected credit loss on trade receivables as a key audit matter due to estimation and judgements significantly used by management in the calculation of expected credit loss, risk of default and the inherent uncertainties during the estimation process.

-Our audit procedures included, amongst others:

-- Evaluating the methodologies of expected credit loss model developed by the Group; - Testing the accuracy and completeness of the underlying data used in the model and the arithmetical accuracy of the calculation of expected credit loss; - Challenging the reasonableness of the key assumptions and judgements used to calculate the likelihood of default and estimation on the adequacy of the Group's expected credit loss allowance on trade receivables; - Reviewing recoverability of major receivables including but not limited to the review of subsequent collections; and - Reviewing collections and sales trends during financial year of major receivables.
+Our audit procedures included, amongst others: Evaluating the methodologies of expected credit loss model developed by the Group; Testing the accuracy and completeness of the underlying data used in the model and the arithmetical accuracy of the calculation of expected credit loss; Challenging the reasonableness of the key assumptions and judgements used to calculate the likelihood of default and estimation on the adequacy of the Group's expected credit loss allowance on trade receivables; Reviewing recoverability of major receivables including but not limited to the review of subsequent collections; and Reviewing collections and sales trends during financial year of major receivables.

-Inventories - Inventories under Work-In-Progress

-Inventories are a major component of the financial position of the Group.
+Inventories - Inventories under Work-In-Progress Refer to Note 13 to the financial statements Key Audit Matter How our audit addressed the Key Audit Matter Inventories are a major component of the financial position of the Group.
 The Group assessed at each reporting date whether the inventories are carried at the lower of costs and net realisable value.
 There are significant degrees of management's assumptions and estimates used for determining the net realisable value, including the stage of completion, expected costs to complete, and expected selling price.
 Possible changes in judgments and related estimates of the net realisable value may result in material adjustments to the inventories' carrying amounts.

-Our audit procedures included, amongst others:

-- Reviewing whether inventories are carried at the lower of costs and net realisable value; and - Assessing the adequacy of write-down of inventories.
+Our audit procedures included, amongst others: Reviewing whether inventories are carried at the lower of costs and net realisable value; and Assessing the adequacy of write-down of inventories.